jimsmart/schema/README.md

 If you use the schema package with any of these drivers, please open an issue commenting whether it worked or not, to keep this list up-to-date.

-If your favourite driver is not featured in either of the above lists, open an issue detailing which driver you use.
+If your favourite driver or database is not featured in either of the above lists, open an issue providing further details.

 Pull requests welcome!